toddaustin07/MQTT_SmartApp/README.md

 - Choose *Register App*, then *WebHook Endpoint*
 - Enter the URL from ngrok (e.g. https://xxxx-xx-x-xxx-xxx.ngrok.io)
 - Provide an App Display Name and Description
-- Select Permissions required:  r:devices* and r:locations:\* (and also r:customcapability, if desired)
+- Select Permissions required:  r:devices* and r:locations:\* (and also r:customcapability, if desired); click NEXT button
 - Leave *SmartApp Instances* and *Custom Parameters* empty and click **SAVE**
-- Copy Client ID and Client Secret (although you won't use them) and click **GO TO PROJECT OVERVIEW**
-- Click **VERIFY APP REGISTRATION**
-  - This will cause SmartThings to send a CONFIRMATION request to your ngrok address.
-This message contains a confirmation URL that you must enter into a browser address bar in order to verify your URL address.
+- A message will now be sent to your ngrok address that contains a confirmation URL that you must paste into another browser tab address bar in order to verify your URL address.
 You will see this message back on the ngrok browser console page if you have clicked the **Inspect** menu there.
 A POST message should be displayed on the right side of the page, with contents similar to the following:
 ```
 {
   "lifecycle": "CONFIRMATION",